Commentary on Unsaddled

 “Hiraizumi” is one of about 40 prose passages in Matsuo Bashō’s classic travel journal, Oku no Hosomichi (The Narrow Road to the Deep North).
 Some, like “Hiarizumi” are accompanied by haiku, others not.
 Basho was weeks into a journey into Japan’s northern interior.
 He arrived at Hiraizumi, once home of the Fujiwara clan.
 Fujiwara no Hidehira c.
 1122-1187) was the third ruler of the Fujiwara clan.
 He sheltered the samurai Minamoto no Yoshitsune, who fell out of favor with his brother Minamoto no Yoritomo.
 In 1187, the ruler Hidehira died, but not before exacting a promise from his son to continue to shelter Yoshitsune.
 1189, Yoshitsune’s brother Yoritiomo surrounded the Fujiwara castle with his troops.
 Yoshitsune committed seppuku and Yoritomo destroyed the castle, killing Hidehira’s son, ending, as Basho says, “three glorious generations” of brave warriors.

-Hiraizumi: A Haibun by Matsuo Basho
+Hiraizumi: A Travel Journal Haibun by Matsuo Basho

 It was here that the glory of three generations of the Fujiwara family passed away like a snatch of empty dream.
 The ruins of the main gate greeted my eyes a mile before I came upon Lord Hidehira’s mansion, which had been utterly reduced to rice-paddies.
 Mount Kinkei alone retained its original shape.